-As noted in the discussion of roles and responsibilities in Part 2.0 of the Guide, under Article 12, Schedule 12-1 of the Nunavut Agreement and s.
-78(2) of the NuPPAA, when the Nunavut Planning Commission (NPC) reviews a project proposal, the NPC must, before forwarding the project proposal to the Nunavut Impact Review Board (NIRB or Board), verify whether the project proposal is exempt from the requirement for NIRB screening.
+As noted in the discussion of roles and responsibilities in Part 2 of the Guide, under Article 12, Schedule 12-1 of the Nunavut Agreement and s.
+78(2) of the NuPPAA, when the Commission reviews a project proposal, the Commission must before forwarding the project proposal to the NIRB, verify whether the project is exempt from the requirement for NIRB screening.

 The same responsibility applies to the Parks Canada Agency or any other federal or territorial authority (referred to as Responsible Authority) under s.
-166(2) of the NuPPAA when the Responsibly Authority reviews a project proposal.
+166(2) of the NuPPAA when the Responsibly Authority reviews a project.